 While it’s challenging to provide an exact figure for oil leak repair costs due to the aforementioned variables, we can offer a rough estimate to give you an idea of what to expect.

-Moderate to severe oil leaks, such as those caused by a faulty oil pan or a damaged valve cover gasket, can range from $400 to $1,000 or more.
-These repairs involve more intricate procedures, requiring the replacement of larger components and additional labor.
+Faulty oil pans or damaged valve cover gaskets can cause moderate to severe oil leaks, with repair costs ranging from $400 to $1,000 or more.
+These repairs entail more intricate procedures, involving the replacement of larger components and additional labor.

 In the case of major oil leaks resulting from a cracked engine block or a damaged cylinder head gasket, the repair costs can exceed $1,000, potentially reaching several thousand dollars.
 These repairs are complex and time-consuming, involving significant labor hours and expensive parts.